asdf-community/.github/README.md

 ## How do I move plugins here?

-If you are a plugin author or maintainer interested in moving your plugins to this community organization, please feel free to open an issue at this repository or send an e-mail to <sora@morimoto.io> and/or <vborja@apache.org>.
+If you are a plugin author or maintainer interested in moving your plugins to this community organization, please feel free to start a discussion at this repository or send an e-mail to <sora@morimoto.io> and/or <vborja@apache.org>.